IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The Authorization Client SHALL incorporate the access token as received from the Authorization Server in a HTTP Authorization header of the type *Bearer* [OAuth2.1, Bearer token] as-is.

-A non normative example of the access token incorporation to a RESTful transaction is as follows:
+A non-normative example of the access token incorporation to a RESTful transaction is as follows:

 ```http
 GET /example/url/to/resource/location HTTP/1.1